 For acquisitive companies and private equity firms, online deal sourcing offers the safeguard of minimizing the chance that a key deal is missed, in addition to a range of tools to effectively appraise companies, industries and geographies which, previously, may have been cost-ineffective to cover.

-Relatively speaking, deal platforms are still in their infancy with some M&A advisors, acquiring companies and vendors being reluctant to embrace them.
+Relatively speaking, deal platforms are still in their infancy, with some M&A advisors, acquiring companies and vendors being reluctant to embrace them.
 However, it is likely that going forward deals will increasingly be discovered and evaluated online with deal platforms constituting a new norm in the M&A pipeline management and due diligence process phases.

 Trade Shows & Conferences